eric-zdw/eric-zdw.github.io/_portfolios/gamedesign.md

 One issue with game jams is that, once the jam is over, nearly all games in one are immediately lost media that no one will play.
 Considering this, some questions going into the game jam included, "How can I create something that I can look back on positively?
 "Can I create something that I can come back to again?"

 The theme of the game jam was "Slick", which immediately brings to mind two aspects: things that are "cool", such as movements in action games, expressions of skill; another is the slipperiness of a "slick" material.
 Combined with the questions posed above, and that a player likely only has ten minutes to play the game, my concept going into the beginning of the jam revolved around an action game condensed in a "song" format.
 Like a song, the game would be short, but you can come back to it again anytime you want to experience it again.
-The best songs are ones you can listen to at any time and be changed by it when it's done, for the rest of your day or for periods of your life.
-This is one aspect I really aspired to capture.
+The best songs are ones you can listen to at any time and be changed by it when it's done, for the rest of your day or for long periods of your life.
+This is one aspect I really tried to capture here.

-Visually, I opted for a stark, white-blue palette, with a subtle blue tint.
-I made the water and the sky both a deep, frigid blue, and I chose white for most architectural elements, both to stand out against the water and sky, and also to evoke the water's erosion of structures (as if the architecture had been "bleached white"); I hoped to lightly tie together this "erosion" and subtle passage of time with the theme of memory.
+Visually, I opted for a stark, white-blue palette, with a subtly "overly" blue coloration.
+Many details were adjusted to keep in line with this palette; for example, shadows are adjusted to be a deeper blue.
+I made the water and the sky both a frigid blue, and I chose white for most architectural elements, both to stand out against the water and sky, and also to evoke the water's erosion of structures (as if the architecture had been "bleached white"); I hoped to lightly tie together this "erosion" and subtle passage of time with the theme of memory.

 ### Design